-The condensed and canonical character of the information selected for and presented in textbooks gives them central significance in academic, political and educational respects.
+The condensed and canonical character of the information included in school educational media gives it key significance in academia, policy and education.
 Textbooks, as carriers of the knowledge and information that one generation wishes to pass on to the next, frequently find themselves at the centre of political controversy.
-They may promote prejudice and animosity, yet can also contribute to reconciliation and peace-building.

 Digital technology is having a significant impact on education.
-Schools worldwide are increasingly using interactive, multimedia and adaptive technologies.
-Research and infrastructure at the GEI attend to these deveopments by focusing on digital educational media.
-In addition to projects exploring media production, contents and use, and research on the socio-political implications of new educational technology, the Institute is also expanding the library collection to include e-textbooks and other digital educational media and is continuing to digitise its collection.
+Schools worldwide are increasingly using interactive and adaptive technologies and multimedia.
+Digital educational media are therefore a core area of the GEI’s work.
+In addition to projects exploring knowledge and its interpretation, the production, content and appropriation of media, and research on the socio-political implications of new educational technology, the Institute is also expanding its library collections accordingly and digitising its collections.

 Textbook and educational media research is not an academic discipline at any university.
 It is, therefore, especially important for researchers of school educational media with different disciplinary perspectives to have access to an international centre where they can find and exchange relevant data, source material and information.
 The GEI provides exactly that in the form of its research library, digital products, publications, fellowships and visiting professor programmes and events.